0xJoeMama/progintro-hw0/cmdline/README.md

 ```

 showed that the file being run is actually a bash script.
 This meant the content of the file was ASCII text,
-therefore we could 'cat' it and it would actually show what is being run(though I was let down when I saw what was actually happening):
+therefore we could `cat` it and it would actually show what is being run(though I was let down when I saw what was actually happening):

 ```sh
 $ cat /usr/bin/supercalifragilisticexpialidocious